amcc1996/symbeam/CONTRIBUTING.md

 ## Contributing to SymBeam
-It is special to have the contribution of enthusiast coders and students worldwide so, I must deeply thank young for reading this page and working for improving SymBeam and Engineering teaching.
+:star: :sparkling_heart: It is special to have the contribution of enthusiast coders and students worldwide so, I must deeply thank young for reading this page and working for improving SymBeam and Engineering teaching. :sparkling_heart: :star:

 If you have not read it yet, visit the [Code of Conduct](CODE_OF_CONDUCT.md) of SymBeam to act in conformity to it.